For Authors|For Editors|For Reviewers

 • The description of the p value should be in uppercase italic format, i.e., "p".

-• Do not round p values, do not report "not significant" simply because the data is greater than an arbitrary value, and do not report only vague bounds such as p < 0.05, as described above, but report the exact p value.
+• Do not round p values, do not report "not significant" simply because the data is greater than an arbitrary value.

 Authors first create their publishing accounts and then submit their manuscripts including uploading and placing/positioning their figures, figure legends, and tables in the text.
 Authors are advised to write their manuscripts in Microsoft Word.